 - Giving clear messages about expectations as part of school values; this includes regular assemblies e.g. in 2015/16: homophobia, homelessness, Holocaust, Brexit, hospices, overseas development, RNLI, Women In Science

-- Constantly reviewing and developing the PSHE and SRE curriculum so that it provides opportunities to explore values and attitudes, understand similarities and differences and builds understanding of different groups and out own identities.
-This year we have planned the full 7 year SRE curriculum themes to fit with our PSHE programme.
+- Constantly reviewing and developing the PSHE and RSE curriculum so that it provides opportunities to explore values and attitudes, understand similarities and differences and builds understanding of different groups and out own identities.
+This year we have planned the full 7 year RSE curriculum themes to fit with our PSHE programme.
 Topics include safety, CSE, FGM, Pornography and Sexting

 - We use Community and Voluntary Sector visitors to enrich the curriculum.
 Please see our PSHE curriculum map which shows the learning by year group.
 For example this year we have been supported by TfL safer travel, St Marys with St Albans church, RNLI, Tear Fund and Shooting Star Chase children’s hospices.